matrix-org/matrix-rust-sdk/bindings/kotlin/README.md

-# Matrix rust components kotlin
+# Matrix Rust SDK components for kotlin

-This project will probably move to the [matrix-rust-sdk repository.](https://github.com/matrix-org/matrix-rust-sdk) For now it only builds the matrix-sdk-crypto-ffi crate, generate the android bindings and wraps that as a aar lib distributed on maven.
+For now, his project only builds the matrix-sdk-crypto-ffi crate, generate the android bindings and wraps that as a aar lib distributed on maven.

 ## License